splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/instrument-java-application.rst

    -Dsplunk.metrics.enabled=true \
    -jar <myapp>.jar

 If your metrics endpoint is different than the default value, set the ``SPLUNK_METRICS_ENDPOINT`` environment variable.
-See :ref:`metrics-configuration-java` for more information.
+See :ref:`advanced-java-otel-configuration` for more information.

 .. note:: If you activate memory profiling, metrics collection is activated automatically and cannot be deactivated.